-It doesn't take a village to write a good book: an acquisitions editor questions the supremacy
+It doesn't take a village to write a good book: questioning the role of beta readers

 Call me late to the party, but I didn't hear the term 'beta reader" until a few months ago, when one of the writers I was coaching apologized for the rough state of her manuscript, noting that it hadn't yet had any "beta reviews".